 Remission of debt

-- HECS-HELP debt for those courses remitted
+- HECS-HELP debt for those units remitted

-- FEE-HELP debt for those courses remitted
+- FEE-HELP debt for those units remitted

-- Tuition fees refunded
+- tuition fees refunded.

 To receive a remission of debt, the special circumstances must be:

-- unusual, uncommon or abnormal,
+- unusual, uncommon or abnormal

 - beyond your control, and